The textual analysis method used in Research

 Pay attention to the situation.

 All texts are part of continuous discussions, disputes, or debates, understanding the text requires knowledge of the greater context.
-You may need to introduce other artists mentioned in the lyrics or explain how the lyrics relate to features of hip-hop culture in order to examine the lyrics of a new hip-hop song.
+You may need to introduce other artists mentioned in the lyrics or explain how the lyrics relate to features of hip-hop culture to examine the lyrics of a new hip-hop song.

 A precise understanding or conclusion.

 Your objective is to lead readers to some form of interpretation or reasoned judgment, which is usually stated explicitly in a thesis statement, after careful examination of the text.
 You describe what you think something means when you interpret it.